What is it that makes someone, normally so measured and so sensible suddenly sit up and say “I need to buy a house in Italy!”?

 “Right!”
 I said (still scheming) and scheduled a trip.

 First oﬀ, let me tell you about the flight over.
 Alitalia is THE party plane.
 As soon as we took oﬀ the wine came out.
 Snacks followed, then dinner and lots of lively conversation between people who were wandering the aisles looking for people to talk to about their trips.
 We had a BLAST!
+By the way, for the cheapest flight deals have a look at Kayak.

 When we arrived at the train station for Santa Domenica Talao, we were picked up by an English gentlemen wearing a waist coat and a hat.
 He whisked us away to his BNB (Casa Cielo in Scalea, look them up!) and took wonderful care of us the entire time.